variantstudios/greeleydowntown.com/_business_incentives/colorado-historic-preservation-tax-credit.md

 ---
-title: Colorado Historic Preservation Tax Credit
+title: Preservation Tax Credits
+description: >-
-description: "Federal and state tax laws provide tax incentives for historic preservation projects that follow the Secretary of the Interior's Standards for Rehabilitation.
-These credits allow taxpayers to reduce, on a dollar-for-dollar basis, the amount of income tax they owe to the government."
+  Federal and state tax laws provide tax incentives for historic preservation projects that follow the Secretary of the Interior's Standards for Rehabilitation.
+These credits allow taxpayers to reduce, on a dollar-for-dollar basis, the amount of income tax they owe to the government.
 header_image_path: 'https://unsplash.it/1400/200/?random'
 ---